EdNorGoy/starter-hugo-academic/content/home/contact.md

 design:
   columns: "2"
 ---
+You can contact me by email at $a.b \@ c.d$, after replacing each letter with the words edwige nortier dauphine eu\
-You can contact me via the following form.
+You can also contact me via the following form.